 This section does not set out the various offences under the NCCP Act.

-If you are under investigation by ASIC or have been charged with a NCCP Act offence and you would like assistance to understand your options, J Sutton Associates, have a NSW Law Society recognised Accredited Specialist in criminal law, with decades of experience acting for people being investigated or charged with these matters.
+If you are under investigation by ASIC or have been charged with a NCCP Act offence and you would like assistance to understand your options, J Sutton Associates, have NSW Law Society recognised Accredited Specialists in criminal law, with decades of experience acting for people being investigated or charged with these matters.
 Call 02 8080 8055 for personalised advice and service.